JulienEsseul/Shopping-list/README.md

 - Being able to comment recipes
 - Actually sorting the shopping list by store shelf and being able to custom your store shelf order to adapt to your prefered store
 - More filters (vegan, vegetarian, gluten free, dietary...)
-- Quantity managing in the shopping list and being able to specify for how many person the recipe is planned to add the number of ingredient accordingly
+- Better quantity managing in the shopping list and being able to specify for how many person the recipe is planned to add the number of ingredient accordingly
 - Keeping track of the recipe you selected.
 - Being able to manually add other items to the shopping list which are not ingredients of one of the selected recipe (for example : soap, cutlery...) allowing it to be a global shopping list and not just for the specific recipe selected.